 To collect, trim and cut to length.

 1. The gully is council land.
 Hamilton City Council helps resource gully restoration groups by supplying trees to plant and other support functions.

 2. Apply for funding once a budget was drawn up.
 There are a number of funding organisations that specialise in native flora restoration work.

 It is not expected that the funding requirement would be that high.

 There is a high school, an intermediate and four primary schools in close proximity to this gully.
 The documentation of the surveys would be made available for school projects.
 Schools and community groups would be encouraged to visit and participate in what is being done in the gully (planting days etc)

 Once the development got to a certain stage it is envisaged that the council would build a public walkway (as opposed to a service track) through the gully for recreational purposes.

-The gully land is public land under the administarion of Hamilton City Council.
-The “Gully Restoration Group” must abide by the council’s rules and operate in such a manner that it is for the long term public good.
+The gully land is public land under the administration of Hamilton City Council.
+The “Gully Restoration Group” must abide by the council’s policy and operate in such a manner that it is for the long term public good.